Chapter 13 Analyzing the multifactor experiment

 ## 5 0.8 NA NA NA

 We see that when the ICC is 0 we get a lot of convergence issues, but as soon as we pull away from 0 it drops off considerably.
 At this point we might decide to drop those runs with a message or keep them.
 In this case, we decide to keep.
-It shouldn’t matter much in any case except the ICC = 0 case, and we know the convergence is due to trying to estimate a 0 variance, and thus is in some sense expected.
+It shouldn’t matter much in any case except the ICC = 0 case, and we know the convergence issues are driven by trying to estimate a 0 variance, and thus is in some sense expected.
 Furthermore, we know people using these methods would likely ignore these messages, and thus we are faithfully capturing how these methods would be used in practice.
-We might eventually, however, want to do a separate analysis of the ICC = 0 context to see if the MLM approach actually falls apart, or if it is just throwing error messages.
+We might eventually, however, want to do a separate analysis of the ICC = 0 context to see if the MLM approach is actually falling apart, or if it is just throwing warnings.

-We next explore a case study comparing different visualizations of the same performance metric (in this case, power).
+We next walk through a case study where we compare different visualizations of the same performance metric (in this case, power).
 The goal is to see how to examine a metric from several perspectives, and to see how to explore simulation results across scenarios.

 run.one = function( nC, nT, sdC, tau, mu = 5, sdTau = 0 ) {